akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 last
 ^^^^
-Materializes into a ``Future`` which will complete with the last value emitted when the stream completes.
-If the stream completes with no elements the future is failed.
+Materializes into a ``CompletionStage`` which will complete with the last value emitted when the stream completes.
+If the stream completes with no elements the CompletionStage is failed.

 *cancels* never